datastrophic/mesos-workshop/README.md

         "instances": 1
       }'

-Via Marathon UI identify the host and port of the service (e.g. mesos-slave:31158) and perform some queries:
+Via Marathon UI identify the host and port of the service (e.g. mesos-slave:31158) and perform some queries to post and read the data:

          curl -XPOST 'http://mesos-slave:31158/event' -H 'Content-Type: application/json' -d '{
             "id": "2e272715-c267-4c6b-8ab7-c9f96c5ab15a",